GrammaTech/j8-tests/Readme.md

 this lower level information.

 The call graph evaluator can currently check for the presense of edges in the call graph (paths can be constructed with sequences of edges).
+The list of expected edges (in the format specified above) should go in <tt>src/apps/&lt;app&gt;/groundtruth/callgraph_edges</tt>.

 Future release will contain support for more queries on the call graph ir.

 <a name="slicing-ir"/>